dentarg/auth0-blog/_posts/2018-02-19-3-reasons-your-data-integration-plan-is-important.markdown

 ## Why Data Integration Is Critical

 As both examples illustrate, a data integration strategy is key to deeply understanding your user base, along with avoiding miscommunication and other costly errors.
 With the right tools in place, a myriad of new opportunities will open for your organization.

+{% include tweet_quote.html quote_text="A data integration strategy is key to deeply understanding your user base, along with avoiding miscommunication and other costly errors." %}

 You can: